theintern/intern-examples/README.md

 ### Backbone Application

 See `backbone-example` folder and the associated README.
 This example showcases both unit tests and functional tests that work locally and remotely via Sauce Labs.
 It is based on the [TodoMVC Backbone Example](http://todomvc.com/architecture-examples/backbone/).
+This example will generate an HTML code coverage report in the `html-report` directory.

 ----